code-shark637/telegram-translator/SETUP.md

 ```

 Important:
-- Replace `YOUR-PASSWORD` with your Supabase database password
+- Replace `YOUR-PASSWORD` with your local Postgres password
 - Replace `YOUR_API_ID_HERE` with your Telegram API ID
 - Replace `YOUR_API_HASH_HERE` with your Telegram API hash
 - Generate a secure random string for `JWT_SECRET_KEY`